-The physician will consult with students from 10:00 to 12:00 every morning, except Sunday, and from 2:00 to 4:00 every afternoon except Saturday and Sunday.
+The physician will consult with students from 10:00 to 12:00 every morning except Sunday, and from 2:00 to 4:00 every afternoon except Saturday and Sunday.

-New Students are required to have a complete physical and medical examination and to attend a series of Health lectures which will be given at the beginning of the college year.
+New students are required to have a complete physical and medical examination and to attend a series of health lectures which will be given at the beginning of the college year.

-STUDENT PUBLICATIONS.
+STUDENT PUBLICATIONS

-The Holcad: This is the official student paper which is issued on Tuesday of each week.
-The editor-in-chief, business manager, and coed editor are elected during the winter term and take office at the beginning of the spring term.
-The remainder of the staff are appointed by the editor-in-chief.
+The Holcad.
+This is the official student paper which is issued twice a week.
+The editor-inchief, business manager, and co-ed editor are elected during the winter term and take office at the beginning of the spring term.
+The remainder of the staff are appointed by the editorin-chief.

-The editor-in-chief may receive five credits for the year's work; the assistant editor may receive three credits.
-The co-ed editor may receive three credits for the year's work, or one credit-for each term.
+The editor-in-chief may receive five 'credits for the year's work; the assistant editor may receive three credits.
+The co-ed editor may receive three credits for the year's work, or one credit for each term.

-The Wolverine: The annual publication of the Junior Class is known as The Wolverine.
-The editor-in-chief and the business manager are elected by vote of the junior class.
+The Wolverine.
+The annual publication of the Junior Class is known as The Wolverine.
+The editor-in-chief and the business manager are elected by vote of the Junior Class.
 The various sub-editors are appointed by the editor-in-chief.

-THE BAND.
+THE BAND

 The Band is under the direction of the Director of Music but is a part of the Military organization.
-Those taking this work are permitted to substitute it for either physical training or military science durng the freshman and sophomore years.
-In the junior and senior years, five credits a year are given to those who carry the work throughout the year; or, it may be substituted for the required physical training.
+Those taking this work are permitted to substitute it for either physical training or military science during the freshman and sophomore years.
+In the junior and senior years, five credits a year are given to those who carry the work throughout the year.